cyippiy/aA/web.md

     5. Server handles the request and sends back an response
     6. Server sends out an HTTP request
     7. browser displays HTML content

+* Why do we need a DNS?
+    * Domain Name System is architure for pairing domain name with the IP address.
+Browser will usually request from the DNS resolver and then store the address in memory to reference it quicker next time

+* Explain TCP, and why it is a necessary protocol
+    * part of the transport layer, talks to application layer and will make the request to the appropriate address in the network lawyer
+* What is a datagram?
+    * basic transfer unit associated with a packet-switch network
+* What are the benefits of UDP over TCP?
+What are the shortcomings?
+    * UDP
+        * pros
+            * smaller packets
+            * no connection to create/maintain
+            * more control over what data is sent
+        * cons
+            * data corruption is often, and no error recovery. either keeps corrupted data or discards all
+            * no compensation for lost packets
+            * packets can be out of order
+            * no congestion control
+    * TCP
+        * three-way handshake. delivery acknowledgement and retransmission available
+        * in-order delivery, can/will arrange properly
+        * cons
+            * bigger header
+            * data doesn't always get sent out immediately
+            * bigger overhead